Connect with others who understand.

 Migraines in the Morning: Why They Happen and How To Respond

-If you experience migraines — including severe headaches, visual auras, or nausea — you know that they can be triggered by a host of factors.
+If you experience migraine — including severe headaches, visual auras, or nausea — you know it can be triggered by a host of factors.
 For some people, migraine attacks happen in the morning, an occurrence that highlights a connection between migraine and sleep problems.

-There are several common causes of morning migraines.
+There are several common causes of morning migraine.

 Sleep Problems